 7. Bright Lights by 30 Seconds To Mars

-The melody maybe a bit mushy but the lyrics will give you a piloerection.
+The melody maybe a bit mushy but the lyrics give a piloerection.
 The kind that gets you thinking about being mobile and living up to it.
 Look at your friends who settled down early in life.
 If you can’t imagine finding true joy that way, take a different stroke and let this song be your guide.

 8. Can’t Stop The Feeling by Justin Timberlake